viniciusspader/my-auth/README.md

 Im using a very basic configuration that can allow the app to be flexible for future projects.
 I'm using some premisses and tools as follow:

-+ **User model**: This app has only one model (not quite right) that is called User.
++ **User model**: This app has an User model for manage users.
 This model has no additional attributes, just the ones created by Devise.

 + **User pages**: That is only a home page for the user - nothing on it - and a settings page where the user is able to change his password.

++ **E-commerce**: I'm building a e-commerce solution on top of Piggybak, assuming all my future projects will have an e-commerce solution that enables my clients to create a new income source from the internet.

++ **Blog** *(not working)*: My base app have a blog too so the client can build a reputation and boost the sales of the e-commerce solution.

 + **[HAML] [1]**: I'm using HAML (HTML Abrstraction Markup Language) for the views.
 I think HAML is awesome and it has increased my productivity!